27 February, 2024

 Sporting competitions and events:

-World Nomads cover an awesome list of activities including parasailing, shark cage diving, rock climbing and many more.
-They cover you to participate in an amateur race or competition (excluding any motorsports) as long as you're not paid to participate in or train for the race or competition.
+• World Nomads cover a wide list of activities including parasailing, shark cage diving, rock climbing and many more.
+They cover you to participate in amateur races or competitions (excluding any motorsports) as long as you're not paid to participate in or train for the race or competition.

-Vinsurance is an insurance broker specialising in the Sports, Leisure and entertainment industries.
+• Vinsurance is an insurance broker specialising in the Sports, Leisure and entertainment industries.
+Vinsurance covers a wide range of sports including netball, cycling, canoeing, diving and more.

 Cycling competitions: